ogamel/adaptive_genome/research_notes.md

 ## Paths Forward
 ### Computations
-- Score correlations of adjacent (or dilated) nucleotides ...
 - Find smallest averaging window that obeys these symmetries
   - The symmetry even between A and T, as well as a  and t .... presumably masking is region based ... this implies some locality to the origin of the symmetry